Skip to content

 Trigger Configuration - Option Webhooks

 The condition acts as a filter to specify which issues should trigger the rule.
+AutoPage provides two ways to define conditions: dedicated dropdown fields for common criteria and a custom JQL field for advanced filtering.

 • If you are unfamiliar with JQL, it is recommended to review the official Atlassian documentation.

-• A simple JQL example is project DEV AND issueType Bug.
+• A simple JQL example is project = DEV AND issuetype = Bug.
 This would limit the rule to only “Bugs” from the “DEV” project.

 Condition Configuration